dev-ut/Society_mng_Backend/README.md

+⚠️ Disclaimer:
+This project is a self-created demo inspired by my internship experience.
+It does not contain any proprietary or confidential code from the original organization.
+All logic, structure, and content have been independently developed for demonstration purposes only.

 # Society Management System (MERN Stack)

 A backend system built using **Node.js**, **Express.js**, **MongoDB**, and **Mongoose** for managing society-related data like users, flats, and events.